 Two years later there already was a proposal to erect an obelisk Place de la Concorde.
 Then in 1801 came a proposal for two obelisks, and, not to be outdone, another for four obelisks…

-There only was the slight problem of transporting a 230 ton monolith down the Nile, across the Mediterranean, the Atlantic coast, and up the Seine river.
-The Egyptians managed to transport stones up to 1,000 tons down the Nile, the Romans in turn to transport obelisks to Rome, but such endeavours hadn't been done for well over 1,500 years.
+There only was the slight problem of transporting a 230-ton monolith down the Nile, across the Mediterranean, the Atlantic coast, and up the Seine river.
+The Egyptians managed to transport stones up to 1,000 tons down the Nile, the Romans, in turn, transport obelisks to Rome, but such endeavors hadn't been done for well over 1,500 years.

 A special boat had to be built for the occasion, set to travel 7,500 miles for nearly three years.
 Finally, in 1836, the Parisian public watched as the obelisk was slowly erected in the center of Place de la Concorde.

 After such an arduous journey, this was the most perilous operation, as the obelisk, already cracked, could easily have snapped.
 While an orchestra played Mozart Isis' Mysteries, a cracking sound was heard, but fortunately it only was a piece of wood.
 Ramses II's obelisk, in the center of one of the most prestigious squares of Paris, is the city's oldest monument.